erroronline1/caro/readme.md

 ![sample application menu](assets/application%20menu.png)

 ### Users
 On registering a new user a default profile picture is generated.
-Custom set pictures can be restored to default by the user themself.
-Adding files is granted to defined authorized users only, to make sure certificates are acknowledged.
+Custom set pictures can be restored to default.
 A generated order authorization pin can be used to approve orders.
+Adding trainings is granted to defined authorized users only, to make sure certificates are acknowledged.
+Skill levels (according to the [intended list](#customisation)) can be modified.
 The generated access token can be exported and, for example, used as a laminated card.

 Users can see their information in the profile section for transparency reasons.
 They can modify their profile picture and set individual application settings.